Double-entry bookkeeping is a system of accounting for business owners where every transaction is recorded in two different types of accounts:

 As per law, all public companies should use the double-entry bookkeeping method for the proper accounting process.
 Public companies follow the rules devised by Financial Accounting Standard Board (FASB).

 Small businesses are also recommended to use the double-entry bookkeeping method.
-It plays a major role in providing accurate results and keeps the information in proper order.
+It plays a significant role in providing accurate results and keeps the information in proper order.

 How To Do Double-Entry Bookkeeping?